 The flow control facility has been outfitted with an emergency overflow spillway per the construction and sizing requirements of Section 3.2.1, Volume III of the WSDOE Stormwater Management Manual for Western Washington, 2012.
+The spillway will be set at one half foot above the design water surface elevation providing one foot of freeboard in the pond.
 WWHM modeling's 100-year peak (unmitigated) flow rate were calculated for use in sizing the spillway.
 See the civil construction plans for design full details.

-Structure ID 25 Year Unmitigated Flow (cfs) 100 Year Unmitigated Flow (cfs) Overflow Spillway Width (ft) DP-1 0.5712 0.6888 6
+Structure ID 25 Year Unmitigated Flow (cfs) 100 Year Unmitigated Flow (cfs) Overflow Spillway Width (ft) DP-1 0.73 0.87 6